 The best pack duffels, reviewed and curated by the Trailspace community.
-The latest review was added on July 31, 2021.
 Stores' prices and availability are updated daily.

 In order to show you the most useful information, we have omitted some products.

 This is a great International Carry On sized piece of luggage for the serious traveler.
 Mine had a minor failure, hence the three stars.
 If you get one with no issues, the design and function of this little pack could be excellent for business and pleasure.
 I’m a backpack man.
 From my first overnight at my grandparents to more recent adventures in Panama and Iceland, I packed a pack that went on my back, no wheeled luggage for me.
 One of the contributing reasons for my pack preference is a wildly… Full review

 This is a review of the largest (120 liter) Alpaca, whose primary role will be long trips and transporting my big backpack and gear.
 Durable fabrics and features mean the bag will last a very long time.
 It has comfortable shoulder straps and multiple handles for getting around.
 Top opening is big, a plus for packing.
 If there is a downside, the removable shoulder straps lack a quick release—takes some work.
 BASIC INFO Shows how the shoulder straps attach at the top.
 Dog and starfish not included.
 Full review

 This bag surpassed my expectations.
 It is now my go-to travel bag that can be used for many different occasions.
 This duffel backpack bag quickly became my favorite multi-purpose travel bag.
 I can use it for the gym, I use for week-long trips, and I've used it on multi-day kayaking trips.
 I recorded a video because I wanted to show people that you can actually fit 7+ days worth of clothes in it (I have the 60L duffel), with some room to spare, which still amazes me a bit.
 Here's the link if you're… Full review